Koch-AG/flutter_mjpeg/README.md

 --- | ---
-`isLive` | Whether or not the stream should be loaded continuously `timeout` | HTTP Timeout when fetching the MJPEG stream `width` | Force width
+`isLive` | Whether or not the stream should be loaded continuously `timeout` | HTTP Timeout when fetching the MJPEG stream `frameTimeout` | If no frame is received for this duration, the stream will be reloaded.
+This should only be used together with `isLive` as there's no point in waiting for new frames in a stream that's not live.
+`width` | Force width
 `height` | Force height
 `error` | Error builder used when an error occurred